danielanywhere/Geometry/README.md

 For the full documentation of this library, you can access the API in HTML format at the associated GitHub user page library
 <https://danielanywhere.github.io/Geometry>.

+<p>&nbsp;</p>

+## Notes on FPoint and FPoint3

+In an unfortunate recent direction change, I had made the FVector classes the